impress-org/givewp/README.md

 ### Do you have Case Studies of Nonprofits using Give? ###

 Yes!
-We call them "Give Stories."
+We call them "Give Stories".
 [You can read them all here](https://givewp.com/give-stories/).

 ### How is Give better than *Gravity Forms* for accepting donations through WordPress? ###